MathewBiddle/test_workshop/index.md

 * **Two devices:** If you don't have two monitors, do you have another device (tablet, smartphone) with a medium to large sized screen?
 If so, try using the smaller device as your video conference connection and your larger device (laptop or desktop) to follow along with the tool you will be learning about.
 * **Divide your screen:** If you only have one device and one screen, practice having two windows (the video conference program and one of the tools you will be using at the workshop) open together.
 How can you best fit both on your screen?
 Will it work better for you to toggle between them using a keyboard shortcut?
 Try it out in advance to decide what will work best for you.

-This <a href="https://carpentries.org/blog/2020/06/online-workshop-logistics-and_screen-layouts/" target="_blank">blog post</a> includes detailed information on how to set up your screen to follow along during the workshop.
+This [blog post]https://carpentries.org/blog/2020/06/online-workshop-logistics-and_screen-layouts/() includes detailed information on how to set up your screen to follow along during the workshop.